-Bentley High Street Primary School curriculum reflects opportunity to explore difference and celebrate diversity and has resources as suggested on the Stonewall website.
+The Academy/School curriculum reflects opportunity to explore difference and celebrate diversity and has resources as suggested on the Stonewall website.

-Bentley High Street Primary School plays a vital role in supporting LGBTQ+ children and young people by creating an inclusive environment where all learners feel welcome and valued.
+The Academy/School plays a vital role in supporting LGBTQ+ children and young people by creating an inclusive environment where all learners feel welcome and valued.

-- The fact that a child or young person may be LGBTQ+ is not in itself an inherent risk factor for harm.
+• The fact that a child or young person may be LGBTQ+ is not in itself an inherent risk factor for harm.
 However, children who are LGBTQ+ can be targeted by other children.
-In some cases, a child who is perceived by other children to be LGBTQ+ (whether they are or not) can be just as vulnerable as children who identify as LGBTQ+. - Risks can be compounded where children who are LGBTQ+ lack a trusted adult with whom they can be open.
-It is therefore vital that staff endeavour to reduce the additional barriers faced and provide a safe space for them to speak out or share their concerns with members of staff.
+In some cases, a child who is perceived by other children to be LGBTQ+ (whether they are or not) can be just as vulnerable as children who identify as LGBTQ+.